 Phase I - Profile and Partnering

 AAM is pleased to announce that the process for applying is now automated.
 All museums must submit new profiles using our online system, even if you have submitted a profile in the past.
 You will not be able to proceed to Phase II without submitting your museum profile.
 In the Profile, we request that you provide information on the type of project you wish to undertake and the themes you intend to address, though we understand that these can change during the course of the application process.
-We urge you to read the contents of this web site and the application packet in their entirety prior to applying.
+We urge you to read the contents of this web site and the proposal packet in their entirety prior to applying.

 Museums also identify a partner during Phase I. Partnerships consist of at least one U.S. museum and at least one non-U.S. museum and may be formed through existing relationships or through the museum's efforts to find a new partner.
 Museums searching for a new partner may do so through their own research or by contacting museums that have submitted Museums Connect profile forms.